-Rather than making your child a special meal of purees and mashes, you give her whatever you’re eating and allow them to feed themselves.
+Rather than making your child a special meal of purees and mashes, you give her whatever you’re eating and allow her to feed herself.
 For instance, instead of mashing an avocado and spoon-feeding her the mixture, you’d instead hand her a slice of the avocado to gnaw on.

-Now that my daughter is eight-months-old, I’ve tested and tried both baby led weaning and purees and discovered a few pros and cons:
+Now that she’s eight-months-old, I’ve tested and tried both baby led weaning and purees and discovered a few pros and cons:

 Baby led weaning pros and cons

-What is a fact is that all food outside of breast milk or formula is supplementary under the age of one.
-Food is important, but not the main source of nutrition because your baby is getting most of what she needs from milk.
+Food outside of breast milk or formula is supplemental under the age of one.
+Solids are important, but not the main source of nutrition yet because your baby is getting most of what she needs from milk.
 There’s nothing wrong with doing a combination of both.

 To help you better decide, take a look at these baby led weaning pros and cons: